mactator/SQMS/README.md

 Next.js simplifies routing by using the file system.
 Each file in the `src/app` directory represents a route.
 Here’s how routing works in this project:

-- ​`ticket_dispenser/page.tsx`​: This file represents the `/ticket_dispenser` route for the ticket dispenser page.
+- `ticket_dispenser/page.tsx`: This file represents the `/ticket_dispenser` route for the ticket dispenser page.
-- `not-found.tsx`​: Used to handle 404 errors.
+- `not-found.tsx`: Used to handle 404 errors.

 To add a new page, create a folder inside `src/app` and add a `page.tsx` file within that folder.
 This will automatically create a new route.
 For example, `src/app/counter/page.tsx` would create a `/counter` route.